-During 2017-2018 travels, I’ve made a point of experiencing new places, trying not to only frequent favorite, familiar haunts like Cape Town.
+During my 2017-2018 travels, I’ve made a point of experiencing new places, trying not to only frequent favorite, familiar haunts like Cape Town.
 After a seaside respite in Amanzimtoti near Durban, I leave South Africa next week for a month exploring Mozambique, beginning with Maputo.
 Mozambique has long fascinated me.
 I passed through the country on safari a few years ago, but didn’t spend meaningful time there.
 It’s my first visit to Maputo.

 Maputo Railway Station

 I’ve read mixed reviews of the city – good, bad, and downright scary.
 One solo woman blogger labeled Maputo as her “least favorite city in the world”.
 I try to keep an open mind when reading negative articles and don’t let them deter my travels.
 Mozambique is a popular destination for South Africans, and everyone I’ve talked to praises it as a vibrant, exciting city.

 Maputo is known as the City of Acacias and Southern Africa’s “Pearl of the Indian Ocean”.
 Population in the city proper is a little over one million.
 There are appealing written descriptions of Maputo portraying its streets lined with the “yellow, red, and purple canopies of Acacia, Flame, and Jacaranda trees”.

 “Founded as a port town by the Portuguese, the influence of travelers and traders from Africa, Asia, and Europe made Maputo a diverse and lively metropolis.”